scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 be performed.
 The operations are persisted in the repository only if and when the transaction is committed.

-LAKesuperior only supports atomicity for a single LDP request.
+LAKesuperior only supports atomicity for a single HTTP request.
 I.e. a single HTTTP request that should reult in multiple write operations to the storage layer is only persisted if no exception is thrown.
 Otherwise, the operation is rolled back in order to prevent resources to be left in an inconsistent state.